STAT325-S24/BrothersKaramazov/README.md

 # The Brothers Karamazov Data Package
 Casey Crary
-2024-01-01
+2024-02-19

-This file describes the BrothersKaramazov package.
+This file describes the `BrothersKaramazov` package.

-This package allows easy analysis of The Brothers Karamazov, an extremely influential work in Russian literature.
+This package allows easy analysis of “The Brothers Karamazov”, an extremely influential work in Russian literature.

 The BrothersKaramazov package can be installed by running: